 EUTURBINES is a gas and steam turbine industry association aimed at integrating all European manufacturers of the sector, covering all relevant applications.
 The organization promotes the role of turbine-based power generation in a sustainable, decarbonized European and global energy mix.

 EUTurbines supports a sustainable transition of the energy system aiming at decarbonizing the energy sector and has expressed its support of the European Green Deal.
-EUTurbines advocate for solutions such as renewable-based turbines help achieve a well-functioning energy system future climate-neutral economy, and believes t all economics sectors need to swiftly adapt and drastically reduce their greenhouse gas emission starting the energy sector.
+EUTurbines advocates for solutions such as renewable-based turbines to help achieve a well-functioning energy system in a future climate-neutral economy, and believes that all economics sectors need to swiftly adapt and drastically reduce their greenhouse gas emissions, starting the energy sector.